-Authorization for temporary off-campus use of University equipment
+Authorization for temporary off-campus use of

+University equipment

 Loaning Department Chart Org

 Borrower Information

-Name -
+Name

 Department

 Campus Address

 Campus Phone

 Home Address

 Home Phone

 Off-campus location/address of loaned equipment

-Loan term (may not be greater than two years) From To
+Loan term (may not be greater than two years) FromTo

-(Loaning department may request return of equipment before the end of loa (Loans to students and temporary staff should be limited to one year unless conditions/Additional comments" below.)
+(Loaning department may request return of equipment before the end of loa (Loans to students and temporary staff should be limited to one year unless conditions/Additional comments" below.) an term if no justificatio eeded.) n is provided in the "Special

 Purpose of loan (field will expand upon exit)